094459/newsletter-oss-projects/README.md

 **s3-restore-and-copy-progress-monitoring**

 [s3-restore-and-copy-progress-monitoring](https://github.com/aws-samples/s3-restore-and-copy-progress-monitoring) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

+**AWS Loggy**

+[AWS Loggy](https://github.com/awslabs/aws-loggy) is a fast native desktop application that transforms how developers interact with AWS CloudWatch logs.
+Instead of wrestling with the slow, browser-based AWS Console, developers get a responsive desktop app with real-time log streaming, advanced filtering, and virtualised rendering that can handle 50,000+ log entries without breaking a sweat.
+Built with Tauri and TypeScript, it provides the performance of a native app with modern web UI capabilities, making CloudWatch log analysis actually enjoyable.(#218)

+**cloudfront_log_parser**

+[cloudfront_log_parser](https://github.com/simonhanmer/cloudfront_log_parser) is a new project from AWS Community Builder Simon Hanmer that is perfect for those of you running Hugo static sites on Amazon S3.
+Using Kiro CLI to build this tool, cloudfront_log_parser helps you extract your site analytics (and other useful KPIs) from the CloudFront logs.
+Checkout the REAMDE to see how to configure and run this to get the insights you want.(#218)

 ### Security